After Arrest, Should You Consent to Testing in a Minnesota DWI Case?

-At times, the police will offer a driver a blood or urine test in lieu of a breath test.
-This occurs when the breath machine is not functioning properly or when a driver is suspected of being under the influence of a controlled substance.
+Effective July 1, 2017, law enforcement must obtain a search warrant to administer a blood or urine test in a DWI case.
+This may occur when the DataMaster breath machine is not functioning properly or when a driver is suspected of being under the influence of a controlled substance.

 Should a Driver Take a Blood or Urine Test?

-In most situations, it is preferable for a driver to submit to a urine test because the test result usually is lower, and a urine test is more susceptible to challenges in court.
+In the rare circumstance where a driver has the option of a blood or urine test pursuant to a search warrant, generally it is preferable for a driver to submit to a urine test because the test result usually is lower, and a urine test is more susceptible to challenges in court.